Join our school from 9th grade

 Pupils will be welcomed in the following schools at the start of the 2025 school year:

-École catholique de l'Enfant-Jésus in Dryden, École Notre-Dame-des-Écoles in Nakina and Sioux North High School of the Keewatin-Patricia District School board in Sioux Lookout thanks to a partnership whose details will be formalized over the summer.
+Enfant-Jésus Catholic School in Dryden, Notre-Dame-des-Écoles School in Nakina, and Sioux North High School, part of the Keewatin-Patricia District School Board in Sioux Lookout.

 The teacher is accessible virtually or in person, while a support person is on hand to welcome students and support them in their learning.
 Students can also take advantage of courses offered by the Consortium d'apprentissage virtuel de langue française de l'Ontario (CAVLFO), as well as numerous outdoor activities organized throughout the year to enrich their educational experience.